Charlotte Wesley Holloman: Career

 Holloman made her professional stage debut in 1950, at the Circle-in-the-Square Theatre, in a musical drama, The Barrier.
 (She also appeared in the revival of The Barrier in 1961.)
 In 1952 she appeared in My Darlin' Aida and the Broadway revival of Shuffle Along.
 In 1954 she gave her first professional recital at New York's Town Hall arts venue.
 The New York Times reviewer noted afterward that "Miss Holloman demonstrated a vocal range and facility nothing short of phenomenal," and "She executed staggeringly difficult arias as casually as if they were Marchesi vocalises".
 She toured in the United States in 1955, and appeared in Canada in 1957.
 In 1956, she sang at a concert in memory of composer Harry Burleigh, at Carnegie Recital Hall.
 In 1967, she sang at a benefit concert in tribute to Philippa Duke Schuyler at the Town Hall venue.

-Holloman moved into opera roles in her forties, sang with opera companies in Essen and Saarbrücken.
+Holloman moved into opera roles in her forties, singing with opera companies in Essen and Saarbrücken.
 She appeared in The Magic Flute, Tosca, Madama Butterfly, Das Rheingold, and many other operas, and toured with Todd Duncan and Margaret Bonds in the Bahamas.
 She taught voice at Howard University in her later years, and was an adjunct instructor at several other schools in the Washington area.
 She also taught private voice lessons from her own studio.